Getting ‘Fashion Forward’ on Customs

 The textile industry has long been the subject of global trade negotiations.
 Some countries/territories still maintain select quotas,1 such as Costa Rica, which controls trade in certain wool fabrics.
 Markets such as Mexico require textile or material importers to hold a license or visa.2

 - Review banned or restricted substances lists.

-Many materials used by the fashion industry contain plastics or chemicals that are subject to bans or restrictions, such as textiles containing formaldehyde in Europe.
+Many materials used by the fashion industry contain plastics or chemicals that are subject to bans or restrictions.
 Obtain a list of banned substances from local authorities, and check with vendors that textiles and materials pass the test before purchasing.

 - Be sure valuations are accurate and goods are well labeled.

 When importing or exporting goods, make sure to provide an accurate valuation along with a detailed description of the contents of a shipment — for example, rather than ‘bolt of silk,’ the description should read ‘bolt of blue silk with embroidered detail.’
 This will help customs officials calculate duties and taxes.

 - Check for authenticity and report any counterfeit products.

 The sale of counterfeit goods makes up an estimated 10% of fashion trade, with belts, handbags and shoes being the most popular items.3 Today’s counterfeit goods can be hard to detect.
 You may inadvertently find yourself sourcing (or being subject to) ‘knock-off’ merchandise to complete a seasonal line-up.